 • Find a provider: Search through a directory of all Owensboro Health and affiliated providers.

 • Locations: Need to find a clinic?
-This directory shows you phone numbers, addresses and can even help you get directions using your phone's map software to our locations.
+This directory shows you phone numbers, addresses and can even help you get directions.

 Dr. David Danhauer is chief medical information officer with Owensboro Health and has been a pediatrician in Kentucky for more than 31 years.

-*This article was originally published on January 11, 2016 in the Owensboro Messenger-Inquier.
+*This article was originally published on January 11, 2016 in the Owensboro Messenger-Inquirer.